 Mexico to buy Shell share of Texas refinery for $600 million

-Mexico will says it will buy Shell's 50% share in the jointly owned Deer Park refinery near Houston, Texas
+Mexico will says it will buy Shell's 50% share in the jointly owned Deer Park refinery near Houston

-MEXICO CITY -- Mexico said Monday it will buy Shell’s 50% share in the jointly-owned Deer Park refinery near Houston, Texas for about $600 million.
+MEXICO CITY -- Mexico said Monday it will buy Shell’s 50% share in the jointly owned Deer Park refinery near Houston for about $600 million.

 The move comes as part of President Andrés Manuel López Obrador's central policy to build, acquire or renovate oil refineries, in an era when most countries are trying to reduce their reliance on fossil fuels.